Director and Principal Investigator, Materials for Extreme Environments (MEE)

 Email: nakroger1@tamu.edu

-Nick is a sophomore Mechanical Engineering student planning on graduating with a Bachelors of Science in May of 2024.
-Nick joined the HVIL team in the Spring of 2022, and has since been assisting in the research of hypervelocity impacts into next generation carbon composites and concretes.
-He is interested in pursuing research in a variety of fields including materials, robotics, fluids, and general mechanics.
+Nick is a Mechanical Engineering student planning on graduating with a Bachelors of Science in May of 2024.
+Nick joined the HVIL team in the Spring of 2022, and assisted in the research of hypervelocity impacts into next generation carbon composites and concretes.

 J.N.
 Reddy